 - Take a bowl of water.
 Apply some water from the bowl to both your palms.

-- Take some batter in your right palm from the bowl and shape vada into a round shape and Make a hole in the center using your thumb.
+- Take some batter in your right palm from the bowl and shape the vada into a round shape and Make a hole in the center using your thumb.
 You can also shape vada by using tea sieves.

 Frying Medu Vada